ADX Indicator: How to Identify The Strength of a Trend

 ADX in GBP/USD pair

 As we have written before, no indicator is 100% perfect.
 Therefore, it is important that you use it in combination with other indicators.
-Ideally, you should use it in combination with other trend, oscillators, and volume indicators.
+Ideally, you should use it in combination with other trends, oscillators, and volume indicators.

 While this is the most common method of using the ADX, in most times, it will show you the wrong signal.
 This is precisely the reason why you should use it with other indicators like the Relative Strength Index (RSI) and the MACD.